lpcalisi/cloudsec-workshop-iac/terraform/docs/projectsStructures.md

 # Project Structure

-We think about there is not a one ways to structure Terraform projects, but we could try to give you good practices since our experience working with big terraforms projects.
+We think about there is not a one ways to structure Terraform projects, but we could try to give you sane practices since our experience working with big terraforms projects.

 * Separate your development and production environments.
   * Is better if you working in two environments completily independents, this will give you warranties about your configurations are totally independents, e.g: using two distincts AWS Accounts